keygen-sh/keygen-portal/SPEC.md

 do at all, or does in a way that is subpar.

-- **User-facing portal.** The current dashboard application only allows admin access, and we want to introduce user-facing capabilities to portal so that users can self-manage their resources, e.g. licenses, machines, etc., as well as review and download releases that they have access to.
-This would be more like a sub-app with very limited functionality.
+- **User-facing portal.** The current dashboard application only allows admin access, and we want to introduce [user-facing capabilities](https://github.com/keygen-sh/example-react-licensing-portal) to portal so that users can self-manage their resources, e.g. licenses, machines, etc., as well as review and download releases that they have access to.
+For end-users, the experience can be tailored to thjem, e.g. more like a sub-app with very limited functionality, but all accessible from the same portal app so that it's easily self-hostable like Keygen's API.
 - **Policy templates.** The current dashboard offers policy management, but because policies are a very complex object, most users find configuring a policy pretty daunting.
 I want to provide a wizard based upon templates or